populationgenomics/team-docs/onboarding_documentation/technical_documentation/metamist_docker/metamist_docker_tutorial.md

         # check that we have 2 files (assuming FQ, rather than BAM)
         assert len(files) == 2

-        # Create a job for each sample
+        # Create a job for each sequencingGroup
         j = b.new_job('FastQE', {'tool': 'fastqe'})

         # Set the docker image to use in this job